towitt/Decision-Graph/README.md

-# Decision-Graph
+# Decision Graph Node

-Decision graphs are an extension of decision trees originally proposed by [Oliver, Dowe and Wallace (1992)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.52.1476&rep=rep1&type=pdf).
-This repository provides the implementation of a decision graph algorithm for the data analytics platform KNIME.
-Details are described [here](DecisionGraphs.pdf).
+Decision Graphs are an extension of decision trees originally proposed by [Oliver, Dowe and Wallace (1992)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.52.1476&rep=rep1&type=pdf).
+This repository contains the implementation of a Decision Graph algorithm for the data analytics platform KNIME.
+Further information are provided in this [paper](DecisionGraphs.pdf).